Frequently asked questions for healthcare providers

-Here are some of the commonly asked questions we receive from healthcare providers about the claims submission process.
+We contract with Trustmark Benefits to process medical claims.
+Here are some of the commonly asked questions we receive from providers about the claim submission process.

 - What information do I need to submit a claim?

 - How do I submit a claim to PAN?

 - How long does it take for a claim to be processed?